kamloopsjs/general/README.md

 just issue a pull request adding a new file to the `talks` directory.
 It should look like this:

-`2014-01-31-jonotron-my-awesome-talk.md`
+`jonotron-my-awesome-talk.md`
-(ISO Date, github username or twitter handle, talk title)
+(github username or twitter handle, talk title)

 And should have the format: